singodiyashubham87/Mindfulness/README.md

 <h1 align="center">Mindfulness - Mental Health Assessment</h1>
 <div align="center"><img src="./client/src/assets/images/logo.png" width="200px" height="200px"/></div>
 <div align="center">Mindfulness is a web app designed for students to assess their mental health status.
-It utilizes a machine learning model, powered by Jupyter Notebook, to provide personalized mental health suggestions based on user responses to a 20-question MCQ assessment.
+It utilizes a machine learning model, powered by ML libraries like Scikit-learn/Numpy/Pandas etc, to provide personalized mental health suggestions based on user responses to a 20-question MCQ assessment.
 The app also integrates with the OpenAI API for real-time recommendation generation using ChatGPT.
 Users can save their assessment data, view their mental health status, and access personalized recommendations in the profile section.</div>

 ## Tech Stack